XDTX75694/Active-Directory-Home-Lab-/04-Splunk-Server-&-Sysmon-Deployment.md

 <img width="826" height="383" alt="Users and groups belong to splunk" src="https://github.com/user-attachments/assets/182e187b-ab62-4ecf-a845-0aaf87b96583" />

-Confirming the Splunk installation directory (/opt/splunk) is owned by a dedicated Splunk user and group, rather than root which is a good security practice so Splunk runs with only the permissions it actually needs instead of full system privileges.
+Confirming the Splunk installation directory (/opt/splunk) is owned by a dedicated Splunk user and group, rather than root, which is a good security practice so Splunk runs with only the permissions it actually needs instead of full system privileges.

 ---